ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-06-faq/guide.en-gb.md

 Yes, that's exactly the use case for Gateway (L3 router with SNAT option).
 Currently, only instances in **private mode** of networking that are connected to a single-region private network are supported.
 For more information, please refer to our [concept guide on Public Cloud Networking](/pages/public_cloud/public_cloud_network_services/concepts-01-public-cloud-networking-concepts).

-### Can I use a L3 router to route traffic between different subnets inside a Public Cloud region ?
+### Can I use a L3 router to route traffic between different subnets inside a Public Cloud region?

 Yes, you can use a L3 router without SNAT option through the Openstack GUI / CLI / Terraform.
 In that case, the bandwidth limits are driven by the quality of service on the instance private bandwidth.
 Hence, choosing an `S` flavor would not impact the performances.

-### Can I use a L3 router to route traffic between different subnets between multiples Public Cloud regions ?
+### Can I use an L3 router to route traffic between different subnets in multiple Public Cloud regions?

-No the inter region routing is not supported.
+No the inter-region routing is not supported.

 ### Will Gateway be provided with a public IP and port?